Barycentric Interpolation Based on Equilibrium Potential: Conclusion

 \section{Conclusion}

-This paper presents an efficient algorithm for the rational interpolation \eqref{eq:1.1c} that approximates an analytic function $f\in\mathcal{A}(E)$ or $f\in\mathcal{A}(E)$ with singularities near $E$ with exponential convergence.
-The interpolation nodes and poles are determined based on the equilibrium logarithmic potential with a specific discrete density approximation obtained by solving a Symm's integral equation.
+This paper introduces efficient algorithms for polynomial and rational interpolation in the complex plane region bounded by piecewise smooth Jordan curves.
+The nodes and poles of these interpolation methods closely follow the equipotential distribution, and the approximation results for analytic functions align with established theoretical convergence rates.
+Rational interpolation, in particular, demonstrates a rapid convergence rate for nearly singular functions.
+Leveraging these characteristics, we propose a straightforward computational approach for solving the 2-D Laplace boundary-value problem.

+For 2-D Laplace boundary-value problems, the occurrence of branching points on the boundary presents a particularly interesting case.
+However, the BIEP method proposed in this paper is limited to handling analytic functions and near-singular functions.
+Therefore, one of our next objectives is to extend the BIEP method to accommodate analytic functions with bounded weak singularities.

-The method we have presented in this paper has potential applications beyond the realm of rational interpolation with singularities.
-It can be extended to solve other problems such as the Zolotarev problem on the complex plane or to determine the optimal parameters for the alternating direction implicit (ADI) method \cite{Istace1995, Bailly2000}.
-Further research will be conducted in future work.
+The core of the algorithm proposed in this paper is to generate discrete points in a complex plane region such that the discrete potential approximates the logarithmic equilibrium potential.
+These points have applications not only in interpolation but also in numerical algebra.
+The approach can be extended to solve other problems, such as the Zolotarev problem in the complex plane or to determine the optimal parameters for the alternating direction implicit (ADI) method \cite{Istace1995, Bailly2000}.
+Further research will explore these avenues in future work.